Lebanese Civil War: Third phase (1982–1984)

-Israeli invasion of Lebanon
+1982 Israeli invasion

 Pretext

 On 3 June 1982, the Abu Nidal Organization, a splinter group of Fatah, attempted to assassinate Israeli ambassador Shlomo Argov in London.
 Israel carried out a retaliatory aerial attack on PLO and PFLP targets in West Beirut that led to over 100 casualties.
 The PLO responded by launching a counterattack from Lebanon with rockets and artillery, which constituted a clear violation of the ceasefire.

 Meanwhile, on 5 June, the UN Security Council unanimously passed Resolution 508 calling for "all the parties to the conflict to cease immediately and simultaneously all military activities within Lebanon and across the Lebanese-Israeli border and no later than 0600 hours local time on Sunday, 6 June 1982".

-Alliance with Maronite militias and invasion
+Israeli alliance with Christian militias

 Israel launched Operation Peace for Galilee on 6 June 1982, attacking PLO bases in Lebanon.
 Israeli forces quickly drove 25 mi into Lebanon, moving into East Beirut with the tacit support of Maronite leaders and militia.
 When the Israeli cabinet convened to authorize the invasion, Sharon described it as a plan to advance 40 kilometers into Lebanon, demolish PLO strongholds, and establish an expanded security zone that would put northern Israel out of range of PLO rockets.

 Israeli chief of staff Rafael Eitan and Sharon had already ordered the invading forces to head straight for Beirut, in accord with Sharon's plan from September 1981.
 The UN Security Council passed a further resolution on 6 June 1982, United Nations Security Council Resolution 509 demanding that Israel withdraw to the internationally recognized boundaries of Lebanon.
 On 8 June 1982, the United States vetoed a proposed resolution demanding that Israel withdraw.